 Repeat the sauce/lasagne sheet layering twice more finishing with a sheet layer.

-But most of all if you know a new mum, or someone who has been ill for a while, or just a very busy family that you would like to bless, then this is THE perfect, portable, all in one meal for sharing!
+While traditional recipes will stand the test of time, importantly it’s fun to change things up.
+And sharing those changes is especially important as is sharing the food we make.
+Most of all if you know a new mum, or someone who has been ill for a while, or just a very busy family that you would like to bless, then this is THE perfect, portable, all in one meal for sharing!

 Hi there, thank you for stopping by to take a look at my Recipe for Turkey and Leek Pie, topped with mountains of Mash.
 This is a fantastic recipe for using up leftover Turkey after Christmas or Thanksgiving.
 Alternatively you could use cooked chicken such as my Lemon Thyme Roast Chicken.